Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 Most in-kind donations are given by companies who have close ties or partnership with the nonprofit in question.

-Therefore, you’ll need to make sure that you’re asking the right company for an in-kind donation.
+Therefore, you’ll need to make sure that you’re asking the right company (preferably one with which you already share a relationship) for an in-kind donation.

 How Nonprofits Can Raise Money From Individuals